Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 • Apr 6

 A fixed deposit is a contract.
-You lend your money to a bank for a defined period at a defined interest rate, and at maturity you receive your principal back along with the accumulated interest.
-There is no ambiguity, no market dependency, and in the case of scheduled commercial banks, deposits up to Rs 5 lakh per depositor per bank are insured by the Deposit Insurance and Credit Guarantee Corporation (DICGC).
+You lend your money to a bank for a defined period at a predetermined interest rate.
+At the end of the term, you receive your principal back along with the accumulated interest.
+The return is known upfront; there are no surprises.

-With retail inflation in India averaging around 5% to 5.5% over recent years, an FD rate of 7% leaves you with a real return of only 1.5% to 2% before taxes.
-After tax (assuming the 30% slab), that real return shrinks to near zero or even turns negative for high-income earners.
-Your money is safe, but it is barely growing.
+With retail inflation in India averaging around 5% to 5.5% over recent years, an FD at 7% yields a real return of just 1.5% to 2% before taxes.
+After paying income tax at your applicable slab rate on the interest, a 30% bracket investor is left with a real, post-tax return that is close to zero.

-A mutual fund pools money from thousands of investors and deploys it across a portfolio of securities, managed by a professional fund manager within a SEBI-regulated framework.
-Unlike an FD, a mutual fund does not promise a fixed return.
-Its NAV rises and falls with markets, which is precisely where the opportunity lies for long-term investors.
+A mutual fund pools money from thousands of investors and deploys it across a portfolio of assets, managed by a professional fund manager according to the fund’s stated investment objective.

 Suggested Articles:

-The table below shows average CAGR returns across major equity mutual fund categories, compared against a representative fixed deposit rate of 7% per annum:
+The table below shows average CAGR returns across major equity mutual fund categories over 3, 5, and 10 years as of early 2026.

 Fund Category